 Macaroni and cheese is yet another entree the Turtle Mountain does surprisingly well–so well that you’ll often see children eschewing pizza to partake of their favorite cheesy treat.
 This is an adult mac and cheese made with a blend of five cheeses, the most prevalent being Cheddar.
 It’s not an especially creamy mac and cheese, but that also means it’s not as oleaginous as some macaroni and cheese tends to be.

-The fish and chips at the Fat Squirrel Pub & Grill may be the very best in the area (just ask Bob of the Village People, the most prolific commentator on this blog).
-Its sibling restaurant, the Turtle Mountain, is a chip off the old block.
-English Phil’s Fish N’ Chips, golden-hued, flaky Alaskan cod planks are dipped in the house beer batter then deep-fried and served with house-made malt vinegar and a housemade tartar sauce that’s actually quite good.
-The house beer batter is light and crisp, the flesh firm to the fork and the chips soft, but not flaccid.
+14 July 2020: The fish and chips at the defunct Fat Squirrel Pub & Grill may have been the very best in the area (just ask Bob of the Village of Los Ranchos, the most prolific commentator on this blog).
+Its sibling restaurant, the Turtle Mountain, is a chip (pun intended) off the old block.
+English Phil’s Fish N’ Chips, golden-hued, flaky cod planks are dipped in the house beer batter then deep-fried and served with pub-style chips, malt vinegar and a housemade tartar sauce that’s actually quite good.
+The house beer batter is light and crisp, the flesh delicate to the pierce of the fork and the oversized chips soft, but not flaccid.
 My friend Bruce “Sr. Plata” enjoys them so much, he asks for three planks.

 It’s rare that anyone has much room left for dessert, but if you do, the Turtle Mountain menu includes several popular choices, the local favorite of which is probably the Carrizozo Apple Calzone (caramelized apple calzone fried golden then topped with sugar, cinnamon and caramel sauce with vanilla ice cream).
 Another cloying option is the Roundtop Reese’s Cookie (freshly baked oversized cookie with Reese’s Pieces topped with vanilla ice cream and chocolate sauce).
 If you weren’t stuffed before having dessert, you certainly will be when you’re done with the sweetness.

 Until about a decade ago, Turtle Mountain not only brewed award-winning libations, but some of the very best root beer and cream soda you’ll ever have.
-Luke’s Root Beer Web page indicated the Turtle Mountain’s root beer is one kids would love (translation: it’s pretty sweet) and rated it 15th among 71 root beers reviewed.
+Luke’s Root Beer, a now defunct website dedicated to classic root beer all across the country even and rated it 15th among 71 root beers reviewed.
 Well, this overgrown kid certainly did love that root beer–it washed down some excellent food.
 Alas, both that wonderful root beer and the Turtle Mountain’s heady cream soda (which had a sarsaparilla goodness rare in soda) are no longer offered, the consequence of doing business with Coke.